Masan-k/-muscleMemo/README.md

 https://masan-k.github.io/Memorization-of-muscles/index.html

 ## ABOUT
 An app for memorizing muscles.
-Only Japanese is supported.